Silo // 2024

 For Silo employees

-Internal process are inefficient and messy—from email outreach to sifting through applications, copious amounts of time are wasted on tedious work.
+Internal processes are inefficient and messy—from email outreach to sifting through applications, copious amounts of time are wasted on tedious work.

 The process